jaalto/project--shell-script-performance-and-portability/README.md

   **But**: In POSIX `sh`, like
   `dash`, calling utilities is
   *extremely* fast.
-Compared to Bash,
+Compared to Bash's
   `[[]]`, the Dash's  `expr` is only 5x slower, which is negligible because the time differences are measured in mere few